 Once you’re finished, use your mouse to select all of your desired image parts, then click on Object > Make Compound Path.
 It’s once again a complete image!
 Make sure you save it as a studio file, so you’ll always have it in your library!
 They will show up under “My Own Designs”, and you can see here that both my original PNG file and the cut file are there.

-Now I’ve got a super cute arrow, ready to go anytime I need it!
-For even more Silhouette tutorials and projects, head to my Silhouette collection!
-And head to the Silhouette website to check out all of their awesome machines, software, and more!!!
+For even more Silhouette tutorials and projects, check out my Silhouette collection.
+I’ve got ideas for organization, gifts, home decor, holiday projects, and more.
+Head to the Silhouette America website and Silhouette design store to check out all of their awesome machines, software, and more.